Bang Bo district

 Bang Bo (บางบ่อ, [bāːŋ bɔ̀ː]) is a district (amphoe) of Samut Prakan province in Thailand.

 Geography

-Neighboring districts are Mueang Samut Prakan, Bang Phli, and Bang Sao Thong to the west, Lat Krabang (Bangkok and Mueang Chachoengsao to the north, and Ban Pho and Bang Pakong (both in Chachoengsao province) to the east.
+Neighbouring districts are Mueang Samut Prakan, Bang Phli, and Bang Sao Thong to the west, Lat Krabang (Bangkok and Mueang Chachoengsao to the north, and Ban Pho and Bang Pakong (both in Chachoengsao province) to the east.
 To the south is the Bay of Bangkok.

 History

-The district was renamed from Bang Hia (บางเหี้ย, 'hamlet of water monitor'), to Bang Bo ('hamlet of pond') in 1930.
+The district was renamed from Bang Hia (บางเหี้ย, 'hamlet of water monitors'), to Bang Bo ('hamlet of ponds') in 1930.

 Economy

 Hino Motors Manufacturing (Thailand) Ltd (HMMT) is constructing a manufacturing and development centre at the Asia Industrial Estate Suvarnabhumi in the district.
 To be operational in 2021, the 400,000-square metre centre will supply trucks and buses to the ASEAN region.
 Hino is investing 3.65 billion baht in the facility which will employ 1,300 workers in its initial stages of operation.

 Bang Bo is known as a snakeskin gourami (Trichopodus pectoralis) aquacultural area.
 The freshwater fish is processed into salted fish.